James Dawkins, 2019 (edited in February 2021)

 System members can support each other in processing traumatic memories.
-For example, systems can talk about past traumas in in-system meetings or notes passed to one another before talking about them with their therapists or other mental-health supporters.
-We ourselves do this through in-system conversations about past events.
+For instance, systems can talk about past traumas in in-system meetings or notes passed to one another before talking about them with their therapists or psychiatrists.
+We do this through in-system conversations about past events.
 Our nightly check-ins allow us to process the past, discuss plans, and provide support to one another as we go throughout our collective life out here.
 We then share these topics with our therapist or trusted friends.
-If it weren’t for our internal mutual support network, we would have had a harder time dealing with some of the traumatic material we’ve had to process.
+If it weren’t for our internal mutual support network, we would have had a harder time processing our trauma.

 Summary principles of MEA

-- The cause of trauma-based or medicalized multiplicity—abuse, neglect, and other traumas—is the disorder, not the plural system themselves.
+- The cause of trauma-based or medicalized multiplicity—abuse, neglect, and other extreme stressors—is the disorder, not the plural system themselves.
 In trauma-based plurality, multiplicity develops as a way to respond to the traumas.